mgaldino/Power/README.md

 # Power
-Paper on Power in executive-legislative relations

-This is the repository for the paper on how to define and measure president power relative to legislative power in democracies in Brazil.
-Right now we are starting getting data and listing all relevant paper for a literature review.
-Current list of papers to be reviewed is available on a Zotero group. https://www.zotero.org/groups/5576605/paper_power/library.
+This repository contains the research paper on defining and measuring presidential power relative to legislative power in Brazilian democracies.
+Currently, we are in the process of gathering data and compiling relevant literature for a comprehensive review.
+The current list of papers to be reviewed is available in our [Zotero group](https://www.zotero.org/groups/5576605/paper_power/library).

-Brazilian federal data (2008-2023) are from: https://www.tesourotransparente.gov.br/ckan/dataset/despesas-e-transferencias-totais
+Brazilian federal data (2008-2023) are sourced from: [Tesouro Transparente](https://www.tesourotransparente.gov.br/ckan/dataset/despesas-e-transferencias-totais)
 To dos:
 1. Read the literature
 2. Understand in the Brazilian data how to separate discritionary spending (breaking down by executive and legislative appropriation)